brave/pagegraph-crawl/README.md

   -t SECS, --secs SECS  The dwell time in seconds.
 Defaults: 30 sec.
   --debug {none,debug,verbose}
                         Print debugging information.
 Default: none.
+  -i, --interactive     Suppress use of Xvfb to allow interaction with
+                        spawned browser instance
+  -a USER_AGENT, --user-agent USER_AGENT
+                        Override the browser's UserAgent string to USER_AGENT --proxy-server URL    Use an HTTP/SOCKS proxy at URL for all navigations -x JSON_ARRAY, --extra-args JSON_ARRAY
+                        Pass JSON_ARRAY as extra CLI argument to the browser instance launched
 ```